ncss-tech/soil-range-in-characteristics/readme.md

-# ideas / proposals / references

-A concise rationale for a clearly defined set of "ranges" was given by Wilding et al. in the attached paper from the late '60s.
+# Proposal for changes to the National Soil Survey Handbook
+## New definitions of “low-representative value-high"

-## Possible Goals
+## Introduction

+Currently the terms low, rv, and-high are mentioned in sections 618.2 and 618.3 of the NSSH, but not defined.
+A loose definition has made sense because of the highly variable methods used to populate the low, rv, and high values in all of the various data fields in NASIS that represent a collection of many different vintages and sources of soil survey data.
+And, for much of the uses of soil survey information, this level of precision likely provides enough accuracy.
+Additionally, this new more precise definition actually does reflect how past data developers have thought about the meaning of low-rv-high.
+We have always tended to populate the rv as a median or a mode, rather than a mean.
+We have always thought about the low and high as values within the observed data set that approximated not the extreme, but commonly observed, ends of the data distribution.

+For recent, ongoing, and future data collection efforts however, we aspire to populate NASIS fields using as much field-collected data as possible.
+As our data becomes more and more widely used, it has become increasingly urgent that we establish more precise definitions for these data ranges.
+While acknowledging that older data may not have been populated using this particular guidance, updated definitions are needed for current work that can accommodate more data-driven and modern approaches to computing soil survey data ranges.
+Clear definitions will more completely convey our best available knowledge to users and provide a standard to assure the correct uses and limitations of our data.

-### Proposed definition for new section C. in Part 618.2
+## Proposed definition for new section C. in Part 618.2

 C.	For recent and newly populated information in NASIS, the representative values are meant to approximate the 50th percentile of the data.
 The low and high values are meant to approximate the 5th- 10th and the 90th-95th percentiles, respectively.
 The low, high, and representative values for data populated prior to this version of the National Soil Survey Handbook were not guided by the percentile approach but also generally approximate the current definition.
 The percentile approach is preferred over other measures of central tendency, such as the mean and standard deviation, because percentiles require no distributional assumptions and are bound to the data from which they are computed.
 This means that percentiles can provide benchmarks for the spread and central tendency for both normal and non-normal distributions, and, the limits will always fall within the min/max of the observed data.
 Even where data used to populate the SSURGO database are not computationally derived, the populated values are designed to approximate the aforementioned percentiles for the data set being described.

+## Discussion

 ### Refinement of "range in characteristics" concept

+A concise rationale for a clearly defined set of "ranges" was given by Wilding et al. in the attached paper from the late '60s.

-## Why Percentiles?
+### Why Percentiles?

 ![](figures/CA630-5012-MAP-example.png)